tydickinson29/Fires/README.md

 # Severe Weather

-Code is still in progress.
+Code almost done, but not completely.
+Report Days is the only remaining indicator needed.

 Selections in NCEI Storm Data: Hail, Lightning, Thunderstorm Wind, Tornado